Couple hypnotherapy explained

 There is another way of remembering these languages, these are known as the 5 As:

-These 5 A's will enable a healthy, secure, balanced relationship to develop and be maintained.
+These five As will enable a healthy, secure, balanced relationship to develop and be maintained.
 No one wishes to feel unappreciated, ignored, invisible or alienated.

 Some of the time your partner may wish to spend time perusing their own goals and hobbies, being allowing of this, enables the relationship to thrive.
-Coming back to love language 2 of 'quality time' here may be important to have an honest conversation around this if there is an imbalance of time that your partner is spending.
+Coming back to the love language of 'quality time' here may be important to have an honest conversation around this if there is an imbalance of time that your partner is spending.

 What is your typical style during confrontation?

 Do you stonewall, where you walk off and avoid the confrontation by fleeing from the situation?
 In couple therapy, understanding your instinctive fight-flight response can be so useful here.

 Perhaps you are someone who enjoys the spark of a verbal tit-for-tat conversation (fight mode as opposed to flight).

 For example, if you had a father who yelled at you when you were a child: when your partner yells at you it may trigger you right back to that time when you were growing up and you will experience the same physical symptoms and responses as that young you did.
 Using hypnosis we can help you to heal those old wounds.